0b00/blowfish-csharp/README.md

 Use it on your own risk.

 ## Note 2

+Planning to upgrade the project to .NET 5, but don't know when.

+# Documentation

 Note: Only documented usage for strings.

-# Documentation
 Create a instance of Blowfish object:
 ```cs
 Blowfish blowfish = new Blowfish(Encoding.Unicode.GetBytes("<Key>"));